 But wait!
 Don't leave the southwestern quay just yet.
 After dark, the Sun Salutation continues the light show.
 10,000 solar panels release the light they've absorbed during the day to create a spectacular light show after dark.
 This 22m circular plate is one of Zadar's most beloved attractions.
 Read more about Zadar's Sun Salutation.

 Explore Zadar's Historic Center

 Zadar's story began with the Romans, continued with the Venetians and was capped off by the Austrians before Yugoslavia happened.
 From imagining the grandeur of Roman Zadar to moseying along Venetian walls and gates, sightseeing in Zadar is ceaselessly fascinating.
-Check out all the things to see in Zadar.
+Take a guided walk of Zadar's historic center.

 courtesy Tim Ertl